zoalfkardeeb/fakenewsProject/README.md

 ### 7.4.
 Milestones & Timeline

-1-Data Collection and Cleaning (week 1-2):
+1-Data Collection and Cleaning (1-2 weeks):

 •	Identify suitable data sources for training and validation.

 •	Clean the data, removing duplicates and invalid entries.

-2-Machine Learning Model Development (week 3-4):
+2-Machine Learning Model Development (3-4 weeks):

 •	Determine the appropriate architectural pattern for the machine learning model.